Create a Macro in Microsoft Access 2013

 Microsoft Access provides the ability for you to create macros.
-A "macro" refers to a set of actions that can be run automatically, and on demand.
+A macro refers to a set of actions that can be run automatically, and on demand.
 Macros are usually configured to run whenever a particular event occurs.
 You specify what that event is when you create the macro.
 You could make a macro run when a user presses a certain key, or you could make a macro run everytime your database is opened.

-For example, if say 90% of your database usage is entering data into the same form, you could create a macro that automatically opens that form every time the database is opened, and jumps straight to a new record.
+For example, if say 90% of your database usage is entering new customers into the Customers form, you could create a macro that automatically opens that form every time the database is opened, and jumps straight to a new record.
 Doing this will save you from having to find the form, double-click on it, then click again in order to jump to a new record, every time you open the database.

 Here's how you can go about creating a macro:

 - Ensuring that the CREATE tab is selected from the Ribbon, click Macro: